Replika Deutsch and the Multilingual Chatbot Revolution: A Tale of Bytes, Bots, and Bavarian Banter

 - Multilingual capabilities increase accessibility for non-English speakers.

-- Growing your language skills means Replika can now make wurst puns in multiple languages.
+- Growing your linguistic skills means Replika can now make wurst puns in multiple languages.

 Replika Deutsch vs. The Other Contenders